Arn Gill (North Yorkshire): Working conditions

 In 1864 a commissioned report on the condition of the lead miners of Yorkshire was issued.The deep valleys ramifying through the hills offer frequent opportunities for driving adit levels at various elevations, by which mode of access all subsequent operations are carried on at a comparatively small expense.
-An adit level judiciously placed facilitates the drainage and ventilation of the mine; it also affords an easy access for the miners, and egress for the ore by means of wagons running on a tramroad, and propelled either by men or horses, thus saving the labour and expense of raising the products by either steam or water power.
+An adit level judiciously placed facilitates the drainage and ventilation of the mine; it also affords an easy access for the miners, and egresst for the ore by means of wagons running on a tramroad, and propelled either by men or horses, thus saving the labour and expense of raising the products by either steam or water power.
 In addition to these advantages, the ore is delivered on the banks of a stream, the most convenient place for preparing it for the smelting-house; and should water be required for driving the crushing mills or other machinery, it can ordinarily be obtained from the higher course of the stream; consequently steam power is seldom required and rarely used in this district.
 The surface of the country in the immediate vicinity of the mines is for the most part wild moorland, and the miners reside in small villages lower down the valleys, and have to walk from two to four miles to and from the mine ...
 To some extent [this] counteracts the injurious effects of previous exposure to the vitiated atmosphere of the mines.
 Dr Peacock ... examined 250 miners ...
 [The most common disease was] miners' asthma.
 [The miners blame] bad air, powder reek, (Note: Powder reek is noxious fumes from explosives) and stour ...
 The men have not usually to climb more than 15 to 30 fathoms [or 60 yd] ...
 He was struck with the most robust appearance of the miners, and the larger proportion of middle-aged and old men among them ...
 [Dr Peacock indicated a problem with ventilation and "choke damp".] ...
 In these northern districts, the rates of mortality are much higher among the mining than among the non-mining section of the male population.
 [In the 110 Northern England mines analysed:] the air was found to be pure or nearly so in 14 or 12.2 per cent, decidedly impure in 27 or 24.54 per cent, and extremely bad in 69 or 62.72 per cent ...
 In those mines the amount of oxygen was, in one instance, as low as 18.27 per cent, and the carbonic acid amounted in another to 2.26 per cent ...
 The men are not infrequently small farmers, with gardens attached to their cottages, and ground for the keep of a cow, which enables them to take milk, which they take underground ...
 The children are not employed to so great an extent at mines, and do not go underground at so early an age as in the South".